 10. Study French with an app

 Most French courses give you the possibility to study French on the go with their app.
-Duolingo allows you to learn French by translating the web, while Babbel and Rocket French adopt a more traditional approach.
+Duolingo allows you to learn French by translating the web, while babbel and

 They all possess apps that you can easily use when you are not at home.